realm/realm-dotnet/README.md

 Debug or Release is Release
 Enter to close the commandline window

-7)
+2.
 Select Release in solution configuration
 Select x64 in solution platform
-Same as 6) but this time at the top it should say Process Running as: 64bit
+Same as 1) but this time at the top it should say Process Running as: 64bit
 Debug Or Release : Release

-8)
+3.
 Select Release in solution configuration
 Select AnyCpu in solution platform
-Same as 6) but this time at the top it should say Process Running as: 64bit
+Same as 1) but this time at the top it should say Process Running as: 64bit
 Debug Or Release : Release

-9)
+4.
 Select Debug in solution configuration
 Select AnyCpu in solution platform
-Same as 6) but this time at the top it should say Process Running as: 64bit
+Same as 1) but this time at the top it should say Process Running as: 64bit
 Debug Or Release : Debug

-10)
+5.
 Select Debug in solution configuration
 Select X64 in solution platform
-Same as 6) but this time at the top it should say Process Running as: 64bit
+Same as 1) but this time at the top it should say Process Running as: 64bit
 Debug Or Release : Debug

-11)
+6.
 Select Debug in solution configuration
 Select x86 in solution platform
-Same as 6) but this time at the top it should say Process Running as: 32bit
+Same as 1) but this time at the top it should say Process Running as: 32bit
 Debug Or Release : Debug

-12)
+7.
 now, right click test_net35 in solution explorer and select Set as startup project.
-Then repeat the steps 6 to 11 with this project as startup project.
+Then repeat the steps 1 to 6 with this project as startup project.
 At the first run, verify that this line is in the info dump at the top :
 Built for .net version : V3.5

+8.
-13) now, right click test_net40 in solution explorer and select Set as startup project.
+now, right click test_net40 in solution explorer and select Set as startup project.
 Then repeat the steps 6 to 11 with this project as startup project.
 At the first run, verify that this line is in the info dump at the top Built for .net version : V4.0

 If everything checked out alright, go on to the release phase:

 ##C SHARP BINDING RELEASE##

+1. mark the solution in solution explorer, right click, select Open folder in file explorer.

-1. Convert Install_Note.txt and Build_Note_Daily.txt to windows line endings (Use Notepad++ to edit->Eol conversion->Windows Endings)
+2. Convert Install_Note.txt and Build_Note_Daily.txt to windows line endings (Use Notepad++ to edit->Eol conversion->Windows Endings)

-2. Doubleclick the file release_all.cmd.
+3. Doubleclick the file release_all.cmd.

 Answer All if asked, or Yes if asked and All cannot be answered. press enter a few times.